isc-projects/kea/doc/sphinx/arm/install.rst

    $ git clone https://gitlab.isc.org/isc-projects/kea.git

-The code checked out from the git repository does not include the generated configure script, the Makefile.in files, nor their related build files.
+The code checked out from the git repository does not include the generated configure script or the Makefile.in files, nor their related build files.
 They can be created by running ``autoreconf`` with the ``--install`` switch.
 This will run ``autoconf``, ``aclocal``, ``libtoolize``, ``autoheader``, ``automake``, and related commands.